 Time to get the girls on “set”!

-It was wet, windy and cold so after a little brolly tweaking I had to work fast but with everything thought through and dialled in while they were in the warmth of the media centre I could concentrate on getting a good pose and composition and be done in a few minutes.
+It was wet, windy and cold so I had to work fast but with everything thought through and dialed in while they were in the warmth of the media centre I could concentrate on getting a good pose and composition and be done in a few minutes.

 Here’s the final set up.
 Shot from a low angle, zoomed to 200mm, flash high, to camera left, client looking on and Fay and Hayley doing what they do best.